TypeStrong/ntypescript/README.md

 * `package.json` links you to typescript definitions (using `typescript.definition` entry)
 * We expose the internal APIs (the ones that have `/* internal */`)
 * We expose the global `ts` variable.
 Just `require('ntypescript')` once and start using `ts` like you are in the actual compiler source code.
+* Converts `const enum` in the compiler definition to `enum`.
+This decreases the typescript compiler version dependence on your dev tools TS->JS emit.
 * Releases everyday.

 ## Install